 Management Essentials for the 21st Century Leader

-The Mini MBA Certificate is a 10-week program that will introduce you to key concepts and theories for applied business and management.
-During your study with us, you will be exposed to 10 different disciplines of business—Applied Behavioral Science, Organizational Theory and Management, Decision Sciences, Information Systems & Technology Management, Accounting, Finance, Economics, Law & Ethics, Marketing, and Strategy.
+The Mini MBA Certificate is a ten-week program that will introduce you to key concepts and theories for applied business and management.
+During your study with us, you will be exposed to 10 different disciplines of business—Applied Behavioral Science, Organizational Theory and Management, Decision Sciences, Information Systems and Technology Management, Accounting, Finance, Economics, Law & Ethics, Marketing, and Strategy.
 All of our faculty instructors have significant business experience, which they will bring to the classroom.
 Students will engage in vigorous discussion with faculty and students, plus benefit from in-depth lectures.

 Our Mini MBA Certificate program is a non-credit-bearing course.
-There are no degree requirements for the admission or enrollment into this program.
+There are no degree requirements for admission or enrollment in this program.
 Students successfully completing this certificate program can apply to our credit-granting programs.
 All registration fees for this particular course can be applied to our credit-granting programs as tuition scholarships.

 Certificate Program Information